How Much is Skip Hire Cost in 2025?

 yellow skip on drive

 More information on a skip license for England and Wales can be found via gov.uk.
-It usually costs between £15 to £70.
+It usually costs between £15 and £70, although prices may vary depending on your local council.
 This fee will apply whether you obtain a skip license yourself or as an added expense on your bill if the skip hiring company gets the license for you, where necessary.

 Number of Tradespeople